ijoshsmith/sustainable-coding/README.md

 Junk drawer classes are large, disjointed, and complicated.
 This makes them difficult to understand and fix.

 As more and more code accumulates in a junk drawer, it becomes difficult to *not* put new code into it, because it contains so many things that need to be referenced.

+##Improving code in a business workplace
+> It's easier to ask forgiveness than it is to get permission. - Grace Hopper

+Code can, and should, be improved.

+Improvements can be categorized as "external" or "internal."

+External improvements increase the value of software for users.

+Internal improvements increase the livability of a project for developers.

+Fixing a bug is a type of external improvement.

+Removing knowledge duplication is a type of internal improvement.

+In a business workplace, internal improvements sometimes must be made "under the radar" because non-developers seldom appreciate the importance of changes that have no immediate impact on scheduled deliverables.

+As a professional software developer it is your duty to make frequent, minor internal improvements to a codebase, despite the opinions of non-technical managers unqualified to appreciate the psychological benefits such changes can have for developers.

+A professional software developer should not, nor should be required to, ask management for permission to make minor internal improvements.

+On the other hand, it is unprofessional to covertly spend a lot of time making broad, sweeping changes in order to implement an internal improvement.
+Such changes can introduce unnecessary risk and take too much time away from making business-critical external improvements.

+Strike a balance between doing what your employer tells you is necessary and doing what you know is best for your team, based on your expertise as a professional software developer.

 ---